Profile Picture

 Arthur Pastel

-Hi, I'm Arthur, a software engineer based in Paris 🇫🇷🥖
+Hi, I'm Arthur, a software engineer based in Paris πŸ‡«πŸ‡·πŸ₯–

 I've always been passionate about building software and exploring how things work under the hood.
-Over the years, I've worked across a wide range of technologies—from web development to low-level and embedded systems programming—driven by a love for solving problems and pushing the limits of what software can do.
+Over the years, I've worked across a wide range of technologies across the stack, from the kernel to the frontend, stopping by embedded systems.
+Driven by a love for solving problems and pushing the limits of what software can do.

 Outside of code, I'm also into music production.
 I've released a few Wave music tracks as SWLL (on SoundCloud/Spotify), and organized music events in Paris as a member of SLAK Collective.